Welcome

 I study discrimination

 In the past, I’ve published work documenting and explaining discrimination against a wide range of identity groups, including those defined by disability, ethnicity, gender, nativity, race, and religion.
 Moving forward, I’m primarily focused on studying class-based discrimination.
 Growing up in poverty - without a home, in a trailer park, in public housing - taught me much about the role of class and money in society.
-While cash rules everything around us (with apologies to the Wu-Tang Clan), and class-discrimination is common, this topic remains largely ignored in political science.
+While cash rules everything around us (with apologies to the Wu-Tang Clan), and class discrimination is common, this topic remains largely ignored in political science.

 Most of my work uses field or survey experiments and has focused primarily on the United States.
 To put my work there in a broader perspective and better understand the global variation we see in how people treat each other, I also do research in many other places, particularly Eastern Europe and Japan; I’ve spent years living in those contexts and have done extensive fieldwork there.

-My research has been published or is forthcoming in over 40 journals or volumes across several fields, including the American Journal of Political Science, the American Political Science Review, the British Journal of Political Science (2), the Journal of Politics (2), Nature Human Behavior, Political Analysis, Public Administration Review, and the Proceedings of the National Academy of Sciences (2).
+My research has been published or is forthcoming in over 40 journals or volumes across several fields, including the American Journal of Political Science, the American Political Science Review, the British Journal of Political Science (2), the Journal of Politics (2), Nature Human BehaviorPolitical Analysis, Public Administration Review, and the Proceedings of the National Academy of Sciences (2, 3).

-This work has been covered in many media sources, such as National Public Radio's All Things Considered, CBS News, The Asahi Shimbun, The Atlantic, The Economist, The Huffington Post, and Yahoo!
+This work has been featured in numerous media outlets, including National Public Radio's All Things Considered, CBS NewsThe Asahi ShimbunThe AtlanticThe EconomistThe Huffington Post, and Yahoo!
 News (2).
-It has also been cited by advocacy organizations, such as the ACLU, and in policy documents, including U.S. House of Representatives testimony and State Department reports.
+It has also been cited by advocacy organizations, such as the ACLU, and in policy documents, including testimony from the U.S. House of Representatives and State Department reports.
 I’m grateful to acknowledge funding from the American Political Science Association, the Swedish Research Council, the Tokyo Foundation for Policy Research, and the Research Council of Norway.

-Reflecting the interdisciplinary nature of my work on discrimination, I’m affiliate faculty in several departments and programs at Dartmouth, including the Department of Eastern European, Eurasian, and Russian Studies, the Department of Sociology, the Program in Quantitative Social Science, and the Program in Women's, Gender, & Sexuality Studies.
+Reflecting the interdisciplinary nature of my work on discrimination, I’m an affiliate faculty member in several departments and programs at Dartmouth, including the Department of Eastern European, Eurasian, and Russian Studies, the Department of Sociology, the Program in Quantitative Social Science, and the Program in Women's, Gender, & Sexuality Studies.

 I used to do a lot of other things